-Embracing the tension between equipping students for success in today’s world and creating the disruption necessary to bring about positive change is The Presidian Way.
-So while students learn current leadership best practices – these are merely a starting point.
-By tackling the big, bold challenges of our time, PGS classes become incubators for transformative ideas, unexplored possibilities, and effective action plans.
+At Presidio Graduate School, we embrace the tension between equipping students for success in today’s world and creating the disruption necessary to bring about a better future.
+Our students learn current industry leadership best practices, but that’s only the beginning.
+By addressing the big, bold challenges of our time, classrooms at Presidio become incubators for transformative ideas, unexplored possibilities, and effective action plans.

 We believe that truly transformative ideas can be found by following the path of pragmatic inquiry—experience disciplined by reflection.
-All Presidians learn how to cultivate pragmatic inquiry through the continuous testing of on-the-ground experience against the high-level theory.
+Our students learn to balance continuous testing of on-the-ground experience against high-level theory.

-In contrast, systems thinking is an approach to problem-solving that embraces complexity.
+Systems thinking is an approach to problem-solving that embraces complexity.
 Focusing on wholes, not parts, and viewing each situation as a set of elements that interact to produce predictable outcomes.
-Systems thinking is extremely effective in approaching complex issues that reoccur, that have been made worse by past “solutions”, or that are influenced by outside forces such as the natural, social, or competitive environment.
+Systems thinking is extremely effective in approaching complex issues that reoccur, that have been made worse by past “solutions,” or that are influenced by outside forces such as the natural, social, or competitive environment.